Grasseh/adventofcode-2017/README.md

 Example :
 ```
-10:47 - grasseh:~/adventofcode-2017 (master) - python main.py
+10:47 - grasseh:~/adventofcode-2017 (master) - python3 main.py
-Select a level
+Welcome to Grasseh's 2017 Advent of Code
->03b
+Enter your problem number
-You selected problem #03b.
+>00a
-Your solution is 1234567
+The solution to problem 00a is : 21
 ```

 ## Units tests